dennischesire/GROUP11-PROJECT/README.md

 The dataset is then split into a training set, a validation set, testing set.
 ## Modelling
 Two major models were evaluated for sentiment classification: Logistic Regression (baseline) and Random Forest.

+**The dataset used for the results in modelling is the validation set, not the testing set as it is used in the evaluation step.**

 ### 1. Logistic Regression
 The baseline Logistic Regression model achieved an overall accuracy of 63.4%.
 It performed well on neutral tweets (precision = 0.65, recall = 0.79) but struggled with negative sentiment detection (recall = 0.09).
 The model showed moderate performance for positive tweets (f1 = 0.55).
 Overall, it indicated a bias toward neutral sentiment, revealing the need for better class balance handling.